raphaelpaiva/deploy/README.md

 For a short list, do:

-    $deploy.py --help
+    $josie.py [deploy|rollback|cleanup] --help

-    usage: deploy.py [-h] [--skip-undeploy] [--undeploy-pattern UNDEPLOY_PATTERN]
-                 [--undeploy-tag UNDEPLOY_TAG] [--controller CONTROLLER]
-                 [--auth AUTH]
-                 [--server-group-mapping-file SERVER_GROUP_MAPPING_FILE]
-                 [--rollback]
-                 path
+    usage: josie.py [-h] [-c CONTROLLER] [-a AUTH] {deploy,rollback,cleanup} ...

     Generates [un]deploy commands which you can pipe through jboss-cli script.

-    positional arguments:
-      path                  the path where the archive (.war, .jar) packages are stored

     optional arguments:
-      -h, --help            show this help message and exit --skip-undeploy       do not generate undeploy commands
+      -h, --help            show this help message and exit -c CONTROLLER, --controller CONTROLLER
-      --undeploy-pattern UNDEPLOY_PATTERN
-                            specify a regex pattern for the undeploy cammand.
-This implies --skip-undeploy.
-      --undeploy-tag UNDEPLOY_TAG
-                        specify a tag to append for the undeploy cammand.
-      --controller CONTROLLER The controller to deploy to.
+                        The controller to interact with.
-      --auth AUTH             The credentials to authenticate on the controller --server-group-mapping-file SERVER_GROUP_MAPPING_FILE
+      -a AUTH, --auth AUTH  The credentials to authenticate on the controller

-                        A file containing a runtime-name=server-group mapping.
-                        Defaults to /tmp/server-group-mapping.properties
-      --rollback        Rollback to a previous deployment.
-This depends on having a deployment-info file.
+      subcomands:
+      {deploy,rollback,cleanup}
+                              choose an action to take